homebridge/homebridge-plugin-template/README.md

 ## Setup Development Environment

+This plugin template uses [TypeScript](https://www.typescriptlang.org/) to make development easier and comes with pre-configured settings for [VS Code](https://code.visualstudio.com/) and ESLint.

+### Local installation

 To develop Homebridge plugins you must have Node.js 12 or later installed, and a modern code editor such as [VS Code](https://code.visualstudio.com/).
-This plugin template uses [TypeScript](https://www.typescriptlang.org/) to make development easier and comes with pre-configured settings for [VS Code](https://code.visualstudio.com/) and ESLint.
 If you are using VS Code install these extensions:

 * [ESLint](https://marketplace.visualstudio.com/items?itemName=dbaeumer.vscode-eslint)

+### Development Containers

+Alternatively you can use the [Development Containers](https://containers.dev) definition to create a container which already has everything installed you need for developing Homebridge plugins.
+To do so either use [Github Codespaces](https://github.com/features/codespaces) or use the [Remote Development extension](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.vscode-remote-extensionpack) of [VS Code](https://code.visualstudio.com/).

 ## Install Development Dependencies